clara-j/media_cleaner/README.md

 filename: media_cleaner_config.py

 * server_url='http://server:8096' - Server url for Emby server
 * admin_username='UserName' - Username for Admin user with access to delete files
 * access_token='ZZZZZZZZZZZZZ' - Token used to verify admin user actions
 * user_key='YYYYYYYYYYYYY' - UserID of the user that script check watched status for
-* DEBUG=0 - Display extra info to screen for debuging
+* DEBUG=0 - 0 Do not display extra infor; 1 Display extra info for debuging
-* not_played_age_movie=100  - How many days to keep a watched movie before deleting
+* not_played_age_movie=100 - How many days to keep a watched movie before deleting; -1 do not delete media type
-* not_played_age_episode=100  - How many days to keep a watched episode before deleting
+* not_played_age_episode=100 - How many days to keep a watched episode before deleting; -1 do not delete media type
-* not_played_age_video=100  - How many days to keep a watched video before deleting
+* not_played_age_video=100 - How many days to keep a watched video before deleting; -1 do not delete media type
-* not_played_age_trailer=100  - How many days to keep a watched trailer before deleting
+* not_played_age_trailer=100 - How many days to keep a watched trailer before deleting; -1 do not delete media type
-* remove_files=0  - 0 means trial run, no delete.
-1 means remove files
+* remove_files=0 - 0 for trial runs (aka media is not deleted);  1 to allow script to delete media
-* ignore_favorites_movie=1 - Ignore movies that have been marked as favorite
+* ignore_favorites_movie=1 - 1 Ignore movies that have been marked as favorite; 0 Delete movies marked as favorite
-* ignore_favorites_episode=1 - Ignore episodes that have been marked as favorite
+* ignore_favorites_episode=1 - 1 Ignore episodes that have been marked as favorite; 0 Delete episodes marked as favorite
-* ignore_favorites_video=1 - Ignore videos that have been marked as favorite
+* ignore_favorites_video=1 - 1 Ignore videos that have been marked as favorite; 0 Delete videos marked as favorite
-* ignore_favorites_trailer=1 - Ignore trailers that have been marked as favorite
+* ignore_favorites_trailer=1 - 1 Ignore trailers that have been marked as favorite; 0 Delete trailers marked as favorite

 # Usage